 If you experience a problem with your offline installation, we want to know about it.
 The best way to tell us is by using the Report a Problem tool.
 When you use this tool, you can send us the telemetry and logs we need to help us diagnose and fix the problem.

 We have other support options available, too.
-For a list of those, see our Talk to us page.
+For a list, see our Talk to us page.